 • Riding is prohibited on all state funded snowmobile trails in Bayfield County.
 This includes all groomed snowmobile trails except those using town roads.
 Bayfield County has a specific ordinance prohibiting anything except snowmobile use on these trails.

 • Sawyer County policy discourages the riding of snowmobile trails in the winter.
-While there are no expressed prohibitions, the county forest administrator does not believe it is a good idea.
+CAMBA does not endorse riding on snowmobile trails.

 • Groomed ski trails: There are presently no groomed ski trails in the area open to winter mountain biking.